Ditch the DSLR and embrace smartphone street photography. Bet you’d never have thought you’d hear that.

 A lot of street photographers like to pre-focus their photos.
 This allows for quick moments of capture, as the camera does not need to find a focus position.

-Focus lock perhaps two to three metres ahead of you will get you some nice results.
+Focus lock perhaps two to three meters ahead of you will get you some nice results.

 The camera allows you to adjust the shutter speed.
 This is for functions like stabiliser release.